1. Home

 Let us take it in a scientific sense.
 COW gives us MILK.
 Milk is the single largest commodity in India in terms of its commercial value.
 On the other hand half of the Methane emission comes from Dairy farming in the country.
 Good or Bad, It is a contributor as well as a victimiser.

-An average Israel cow yields 10,208 litres of milk per year while US cow yields 9,331 litres and, Indian Cow a pathetic 1,172 litres as its pregnancy cycle in delayed most of the times.
+An average Israel cow yields 10,208 litres of milk per year while US cow yields 9,331 litres and, Indian Cow a pathetic 1,172 litres as its pregnancy cycle in delayed most of the times, ie US cows yield on an average 30 litres/day and Israel cows 35 litres/day.

 SURPRISING FACT: 48% of milk yield in India comes from Buffaloes which is in total contrast with Tamil Nadu.
 Lumpy Skin Disease did not affect buffaloes in India.